 Follow our 90-day rollout plan to introduce Google Workspace to your users, test services and data migration, and successfully transition your entire organization.
 Or find a partner to help with your deployment.

 Before you begin: If you're not using Google Workspace yet: Sign up for a free trial.

 Phase 1: Core IT staff starts using Google Workspace

-Set up G Suite user accounts and Gmail for your pilot IT staff so they can start using G Suite in their daily work.
-Plan your organization's data migration, mobile, and authentication strategies and announce the upcoming transition.
+Set up user accounts and Gmail for your pilot IT staff so they can start using Google Workspace in their daily work.
+Plan your organization's data migration, mobile, and authentication strategies.
+And announce the upcoming transition.

 Phase 3: Go live for the organization

 Create Google Workspace accounts for your remaining users.
 Complete the migration of users’ data.
 After that, you can route all users' email to Gmail.
 Finally, prepare your go-live communications, training, and support for users.